sanjeevpatel3007/voice-review/README.md

-# Speak Flow

-A voice-based feedback collection system for cohort participants using Next.js, React, and AI technologies.
+A voice-based feedback collection system for cohort participants using
 ## Features

 ### Cohort Review Conversation